General Info – summary

 Distribution & Ecology

-These Trees are common in alluvial soil in the bushveld (a sub-tropical woodland ecoregion of southern Africa) and in mixed woodland (photo 87 – under Trees).
+This tree is not endemic to South Africa.
+These Trees are common in alluvial soil and in the bushveld (a sub-tropical woodland ecoregion of southern Africa).
+They also occur in mixed woodland (photo 87 – under Trees).
 Altitude range is up to 1 200m.
-They also grow in brackish, even alluvial and Basaltic Soils (basalt – quick cooling, low viscosity, usually fine grained, dark grey to black rock formed by the solidification of magma i.e. molten rock).
+They may grow in brackish, even alluvial and Basaltic Soils (basalt – quick cooling, low viscosity, usually fine grained, dark grey to black rock formed by the solidification of magma i.e. molten rock).
 Under good conditions, this tree has a moderate growth rate.
-Trees occur in Northern KwaZulu-Natal, Eastern Swaziland, Gauteng, Mpumalanga, Limpopo, Botswana, Mozambique (mainly central and southern), Tanzania, Zambia, Angola, Namibia (e.g., at Usakos) and northwards into tropical Africa.
+Trees occur in Northern KwaZulu-Natal, Eastern Eswatini, (Swaziland), Gauteng, Mpumalanga, Limpopo and North West.
+Beyond South Africa they occur in, Botswana, Mozambique (mainly central and southern), Tanzania, Zambia, Angola, Northern Namibia (e.g., at Usakos) and northwards into tropical Africa.
 Impala, grey duiker, rodents and giraffe graze the Leaves.
 Elephant and giraffe eat both leaves and young branches.
-Leaves are also eaten by Letchwe (antelope: only males have horns, and these are recurved).
-They are found beyond the northern boarders of South Africa.
+Leaves are also eaten by kudu, impala, grey duiker and Letchwe (antelope: only males have horns, and these are recurved).
+Letchwe are found beyond the northern boarders of South Africa.
 The tree is not fire resistant and may blaze to full destruction.
 Mosquitoes breed on this tree.
-This is a protected tree in South Africa and often occurs with Senegalia (Acacia) nigrescens.
+Large trees are felled for timber and smaller trees for firewood and making charcoal – a possible future problem.
+In South Africa this is a protected tree that often occurs with Senegalia (was Acacia) nigrescens.

 Ethnobotany

-Farmers assume the presence of the Tree is an indication of favorable grazing.
+Farmers assume the presence of the Tree is an indication of mixed-veld, which develops favorable grazing.
 The fine-grained Wood is very hard and dense (1 200+kg per cubic metre) and will thus easily sink in fresh water.
+It makes an exceptional braai wood providing long-lasting heat.
+The wood Ash has been used for toothpaste and its high lime content makes it a substitute for whitewashing huts.
+The wood is difficult to plane.
 It may damage tools used to cut and shape it.
 The annual rings are unclear (photos 191).
-Sapwood is thin and light coloured, whereas the hard Heartwood is dark and has an attractive grain (photo 165).
-Farmers consider this tree as an indicator of Mixed-veld – i.e. suitable for grazing.
+Sapwood is thin and light coloured (photo 191), whereas the hard Heartwood is dark and has an attractive just visible grain (photo 165).
 The wood drills, sands and turns well and is used for carving.
 Other uses include fence poles, mine props, knobkerries, railway-sleepers and mortars for stamping grain.
 The wood is an excellent slow-burning fuel.
 Other good “fuel” trees include Colophospermum mopane and Grewia caffra.
-The Ash has been used for toothpaste and its high lime content makes it a substitute for whitewashing huts.
 Leaves are reported to have a low protein content.
-The Gum is edible but the Seeds may be poisonous.
+The medium quality Gum is edible but the Seeds may be poisonous.
 This tree is significantly important to Herero and Ovambo people.
 They regard this as an ancestral tree from which animals and people came.
-The boiled Roots are used to tan leather.
+The boiled Root bark is used to tan leather.
 Grow these trees from Seeds.
 Young plants are sensitive to frost but are drought resistant.
 A wood harvesting height of 1m is suggested to allow coppicing (in this case, when stems are cut or burned it causes regrowth from the stump or roots).
 Extracts from leaves have some antibacterial activity.
 Excessive harvesting of these trees may be a future concern.
-The Gum is edible and Local medicine makes use of roots and leaves.
+Local medicine makes use of roots and leaves.

 References